vivi-cake/Madlibs/README.md

 MadLibs is a Java application that generates a silly story based on user-provided words.
 The program prompts the user for a series of inputs (nouns, adjectives, verbs, etc.) and incorporates them into a predefined narrative template.
-This project demonstrates fundamental Java concepts including methods, parameter passing, string manipulation, and user interaction through the `Scanner` class.
+This project demonstrates Java concepts such as methods, parameter passing, string manipulation, and using the `Scanner` class.

 ---

 ## Features
 - Prompts the user for various word types (e.g., nouns, adjectives, verbs).
 - Dynamically constructs a personalized fantasy story.
-- Encapsulates functionality into modular methods (`getWord`, `generateStory`).
+- Shows functionality through various funtions (`getWord`, `generateStory`, etc.).
-- Highlights beginner-friendly use of string concatenation and console input.

 ---